espressomd/espresso/doc/sphinx/analysis.rst

 :meth:`espressomd.analyze.Analysis.distribution`

-Returns the distance distribution of particles (probability of finding a particle of a certain type at a specifeid distance around a particle of another specified type, disregarding the fact that a spherical shell of a larger radius covers a larger volume).
+Returns the distance distribution of particles (probability of finding a particle of a certain type at a specified distance around a particle of another specified type, disregarding the fact that a spherical shell of a larger radius covers a larger volume).
 The distance is defined as the *minimal* distance between a particle of one group to any of the other